search-rug/doc-as-code-single-case-experiment/README.md

 $ ./app
 ```

-4. Edit the second document created in the first scenario (from now on document B), and add a reference to document A. To do so, go to the dashboard, find the Document A and copy the AsciiDoc macro required for referencing documents ([docmacro]).
+4. Edit the second document created in the first scenario (from now on document B), and add a reference to document A. To do so, go to the dashboard, find the Document A and copy the AsciiDoc macro required for referencing documents ([docref:<doc_name>[version=<doc_version>]]).
 Insert this macro within a sentence in document B.

 ![copying-docref-macro.gif](copying-docref-macro.gif)